ZhengshuaiPENG/zhengshuaipeng.github.io/_posts/2018/06/2018-06-12-mac-add-profiles-in-iterm2.md

 brew cask install iterm2
 ```

-After install iTerm2, I would recommanded to install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
+After install iTerm2, I would recommand to use [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) to replace bash

 # II.
 Add Server Profile

-Generally, we need to connect to a remote server via ```SSH```.
-If you have many servers to connect, it's better to configure some server profiles to manage them.
+Generally, we connect to a remote server via ```SSH```.
+If you have many servers to connect, it's better to configure some server profiles to manage them in iTerm2.

 ## 1. Write a profile file on local disk

-create a file on disk, for example, in the folder ```~/Workspace```
+-   Create a file on disk, for example, in the folder ```~/Workspace```

 ```
 touch ~/Workspace/remote_server_1
 ```

-Then edit this file
--   Enter password each time when connect to the server
+-   Then edit this file, need password each time when connect to the server

 ```
 #!/usr/bin/expect -f